b-x-wu/vn-terminal/README.md

 # Visual Novel Terminal

-A reskin for the terminal that makes it look like a visual novel.
+A customaizable reskin for the terminal that makes it look like a visual novel.

 ![screenshot of Visual Novel Terminal](docs/screenshot.png)